hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 {{< imgScale "images/iceland/DSC00938_1600.JPG" "The hut we slept in."
 "500x" >}}

-Shortly after 12 pm we started our way to the Langisjór lake.
+Shortly after 12 p.m. we started our way to the Langisjór lake.
 On our way, we found the actual Sveinstindur hut, which is marked on our hiking map and which we originally wanted to reach.
 Again it was a Útivist hut which was rented to a group of people so that we weren't able to sleep there anyway.